 Indicator : People who found a job with the help of a EURES adviser

-This chart shows the percentage of people who found a job as a direct result of contacting EURES advisers.
+- the number of people who have found a job in another country as a direct result of EURES advisers

-Indicators 3-5 are based on data from the monthly reports completed by EURES advisers.
-The average response is 54% and the data in the responses is based on estimates.
+The data for this indicator comes from the monthly reports filled in by EURES advisers.
+The response rate is on average 60% and the data is often based on estimates.
 As of July 2015, EURES acting advisers and EURES assistants also report their progress in the monthly report.
-The aim is to boost transparency and accuracy.
+The aim is to achieve higher reliability.

 Facts and Figures

-Jobseekers registered on the EURES site to benefit from portal services, by home country
+Job seekers registered on the EURES portal to benefit from its services, by home country

 Reason for visiting – to find a job & information

 Reason for registering – to find a job, upload & publish CVs.